How to run Rachota

 How to run Rachota in my language

-Note: Rachota is currently translated into English, Czech, French, German, Hungarian, Italian, Japanese, Romanian, Russian, Portuguese and Spanish.
-The following table helps you to find the correct language/country codes.
+Note: Rachota is currently translated into 12 languages.
+The following table helps you find the correct language/country codes.

 How to change default configuration